drug-design/course/docs/chapters/3d-qsar.md

 #### Receptor Based Alignments

-The exact orientation of the molecules (from X-ray data or docking calculations with an homology model of the protein) would be ideal to have.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/receptor-based-alignments-1c4b3d81'><i class='fa fa-play' aria-hidden='true'></i></button>The exact orientation of the molecules (from X-ray data or docking calculations with an homology model of the protein) would be ideal to have.
 Indeed, the position of each molecule in the active site depends on so many interactions that it would be excellent to conduct 3D-QSAR analyses where the orientation of the molecules is close to reality.
 This methods is only possible  when the 3D structure of the receptor is known; however this is not the case in many CoMFA projects.
 *[3D-QSAR]: A method for the establishment of a correlation between the biological activities and the fields produced in the surrounding of a molecule.
 *[QSAR]: Quantitative Structure Activity Relationships (QSAR) - Mathematical equation linking chemical structure and biological activity for a series of compounds.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer